noops888/jfk-files-text/README.md

 ## Acknowledgments

-- National Archives for providing the JFK assassination records
+- [The National Archives](https://www.archives.gov/research/jfk) for providing the JFK assassination records
 - Contributors to the various open-source tools used in this project